ONLINE HELP

 • by clicking the magnifiers (the increment/decrement step is set to 10%).

-To handle the zoom with the keyboard, you can:
+To adjust the zoom level with the keyboard, you can:

-• press the Ctrl key and use the mouse wheel to increase or reduce the zoom.
+• hold down Ctrl and use the mouse wheel to zoom in and out.

 "Display mode" group

-The options in this group allow you to modify how the document will be displayed in the editor.
-The available options are:
+The options in this group allow you to define how the document will be displayed in the editor.
+The available options are as follows:

-• Print layout: When you open a new document, you are already in print layout.
-The print layout mode allows you to display the text as a page, just like in a preview of the final printout.
+• Print layout: This mode displays pages one by one, as in a preview of the final printout.
 Document size and margin characteristics are taken into account.

 "Rulers" group